kwonus/Quelle-Obsolete/Clarity-Syntax.md

-# Clarity Specification
+# Quelle-HMI v1.0 Specification

 ### I. Background

 Most modern search engines, provide a mechanism for searching via a text input box where the user is expected to type search terms.
 While primitive, this interface was pioneered by major web-search providers and represented an evolution from the far more complex interfaces that came earlier.
 When you search for multiple terms, however, there seems to be only one basic paradigm: “find every term”.
 At AV Text Ministries, we believe that the vast world of search is rife for a search-syntax that moves us past only basic search expressions.
 To this end, we are proposing a Human-Machine-Interface (HMI) that can be invoked within a simple text input box.
 The syntax fully supports basic Boolean operations such as AND, OR, and NOT.
 While great care has been taken to support the construction of complex queries, greater care has been taken to maintain a clear and concise syntax.
-As Clarity was our primary concern, it became the name of our specification.
-In the spirit of open source licensing, any application can implement the Clarity-HMI specification without royalty.
-We provide this text-based HMI specification and a corresponding reference implementation of a command interpreter.
+Quelle in German means "source".
+In French, it means "what".
+In English, it looks like "quill", which is an old-fashioned pen made from a feather.
+All of these concepts seem related to what Quelle-HMI is.
+An earlier interpreter, Clarity-HMI served as inspiration for defining Quelle-HMI.
+You could think of Quelle-HMI as version 3.0 of Clarity-HMI.
+However, in order to create a linguistic consistency to the Quelle, the resulting syntax varied so much  from the Clarity baseline that a name-change was in order.
+Quelle-HMI is truly a brand new specification that incorporates many lessons learned after crafting and revising Clarity-HMI for over a decade.
+Any application can implement the Quelle-HMI specification without royalty.
+We provide this text-based HMI specification and a corresponding reference implementation of a command interpreter in C#.
 Both the specification and the reference implementation are shared with the broader community with a liberal MIT open source license.

 ### II.
 Overview

-The Clarity-HMI maintains the assumption that proximity of terms to one another is an important aspect of searching unstructured data.
+The Quelle-HMI maintains the assumption that proximity of terms to one another is an important aspect of searching unstructured data.
 Ascribing importance to the proximity between search terms is sometimes referred to as a *proximal* *search* technique.
 Proximal searches intentionally constrain the number of words that can be used to constitute a match.
-The Clarity HMI specification defines that range between search terms as the *span*.
+The Quelle HMI specification defines that range between search terms as the *span*.

 ### III.
-Clarity Syntax
+Quelle Syntax

-The Clarity specification defines a declarative syntax for specifying search criteria using the *find* verb.
-Clarity also defines additional verbs to round out its syntax as a simple straightforward means to interact with custom applications where searching text is the fundamental problem at hand.
+The Quelle specification defines a declarative syntax for specifying search criteria using the *find* verb.
+Quelle also defines additional verbs to round out its syntax as a simple straightforward means to interact with custom applications where searching text is the fundamental problem at hand.
 As mentioned earlier, AV Text Ministries provides a reference implementation.
 This implementation is written in C# and runs on most operating systems (e.g. Windows, Mac, Linux, iOS, Android, etc).
 As source code is provided, it can be seamlessly extended by application programmers.

-Clarity Syntax comprises a standard set of eleven(1) verbs.
+Quelle Syntax comprises a standard set of eleven(1) verbs.
 Each verb corresponds to a basic operation:

 - find
 - print